 - (a) Intent.
 The Mixed-Use Commercial-Downtown District (MU-C-D) is intended to reflect the character of the original downtown and to provide for a mixture of uses that will strengthen the core "Downtown" area.
 The area identified for MU-C-D is one and one-half (11/2) blocks on either side of State Highway 60 (Broad Street) between Alice Avenue and Kathleen Avenue.
-Mixed use development may include residential development, above a ground floor retail use. - (1) Provide convenient business and other services for area residents and visitors; - (2) Facilitate small business development and vitality; - (3) Limit direct approaches onto Highway 60 unless a permit is granted by CDOT. - (4) Build a clear identity for Downtown Milliken that is distinct from other parts of the community. - (b) Use Regulations - (1) Uses by Right.
+Mixed use development may include residential development, above a ground floor retail use. - (1) Provide convenient business and other services for area residents and visitors; - (2) Facilitate small business development and vitality; - (3) Limit direct approaches onto Highway 60 unless a permit is granted by CDOT. - (4) Build a clear identity for Downtown Milliken that is distinct from other parts of the community. - (b) Use Regulations - (1) Uses by Right. - a.

-- a.
 Residential and Residential Related Uses. - 1.
 Accessory buildings and structures 720 square feet or under per acre or 40% of lot coverage, whichever is less. - 2.
 Accessory dwellings including caretaker units. - 3.
-Adult day care, day care centers, and senior centers. - 4.
-Bed and breakfast. - 5.
-Home occupations in accordance with Section 16-4-210. - 6.
-Live/work residences. - 7.
-Single-family and multi-family dwellings. - 8.
-Two-family dwellings. - 9.
-Single-family detached dwellings. - 10.
-Solar energy systems accessory. - 11.
-Wireless communication facility ATS in right-of-way. - 12.
-Wireless communication facility eligible facilities. - b.
-Institutional/Civic/Public Uses: - 1.
-Clubs and lodges operated by and for their members. - 2.
+Adult day care, day care centers, and senior centers.

+- 4. Bed and breakfast.

+- 5. Home occupations.

+- 6. Live/work residences.

+- 7. Single-family and multi-family dwellings.

+- 8. Two-family dwellings.

+- 9. Single-family detached dwellings.

+- 10. Solar energy systems accessory.

+- 11. Wireless communication facility ATS in right-of-way.

+- 12. Wireless communication facility eligible facilities.

+b.
+Institutional/Civic/Public Uses:

+- 1. Clubs and lodges operated by and for their members. - 2.
 Cultural and educational facilities within a structure or outside. - 3.
 Parks and open space. - 4.
 Places of worship. - 5.
 Public and private schools - 6.
-Public buildings, including police and fire stations or government facilities, and civic facilities. - c.
-Commercial Uses: - 1.
-Adult care, day care centers, and senior centers. - 2.
+Public buildings, including police and fire stations or government facilities, and civic facilities.

+c.
+Commercial Uses:

+- 1. Adult care, day care centers, and senior centers. - 2.
 Animal boarding including daycare (see conditional uses). - 3.
 Animal clinics and veterinary facilities with or without inside boarding. - 4.
 Bars, taverns, brew pubs, micro-breweries, and liquor stores. - 5.
 Childcare centers. - 6.
 Eating and drinking establishment without drive-through facilities. - 7.
-Entertainment facilities and theaters including meeting facilities.
+Entertainment facilities and theaters including meeting facilities. - 8.
+Gas stations, with and without repair and servicing facilities or car wash capabilities. - 9.
+Hotels motels and lodges with up to 35 rooms. - 10.
+Medical and dental offices and medical clinics. - 11.
+Places of worship.